sandfort/goard/README.md

 with MySQL 8.0, but others may work.
 The package also includes migrations intended for use with Flyway.

+The database can be used by adding the `-db` flag when running the app.
+Otherwise it will default to in-memory storage.
+Using this option requires the following environment variables to be set:
+- `DB_USER`
+- `DB_PASSWORD`
+- `DB_NAME`

 ### Migrations
 Running the migrations requires the Flyway CLI.
 I have tested with Flyway Community Edition 5.2.0.
 To run the migrations, you'll need to give Flyway the